ph-nathan/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-## CACommander Ultra Promax Xtra 9000PLUS - User Guide
+## CCACommander Ultra Promax Xtra 9000PLUS - User Guide
 CCACommander Ultra Promax Xtra 9000PLUS is the one stop app for CCA Heads to manage CCA members and events, optimised for CCA Heads who prefer to use command line interface.

 * Table of Contents